j3lly-Fish/vananavan/README.md

-# Miami School Bus Service - Local Development Setup
+#Vananavan Service - Local Development Setup

-This guide will help you run the Miami School Bus Service application locally using Docker Compose.
+This guide will help you run the Vananavan Service application locally using Docker Compose.

 ## Prerequisites